-For more information on each of these services refer to the nShield Developer's Tutorial and nShield Developer's Reference.
+For more information on each of these services refer to the nCore Developer Tutorial and CodeSafe Developer Guide.

 The following services provide authentication or cryptographic functionality.
-The functions available depend on whether the operator is in the unauthenticated role, the user or junior security officer (JSO) roles, or the nCipher Security Officer (NSO) role.
+The functions available depend on whether the operator is in the unauthenticated role, the user or junior security officer (JSO) roles, or the nShield Security Officer (NSO) role.
 For each operation it lists the supported algorithms.
 Algorithms in square brackets are not under the operator's control.
 Algorithms used in optional portions of a service are listed in italics.

-Note Algorithms marked with an asterisk are not approved by NIST.
-If the module is initialised in its level 3 mode, these algorithms are disabled.
-If module is initialized in level 2 mode, the algorithms are available.
-However, if you choose to use them, the module is not operating in FIPS approved mode.
+Note: Algorithms marked with an asterisk are not approved by NIST.
+If you choose to use them, the module is not operating in FIPS approved mode.